How to be more productive

 Your body and mind work together in a unit.

 To be productive, you need to take care of yourself.
-If you keep pushing yourself to do more, you’ll get sick, and keep on getting sick until you rest.
-Pace yourself before that happens.
+If you keep pushing yourself to do more, you’ll eventually get sick, as your body wants you to rest.
+Try to pace yourself before that happens.

 a) Protect and prioritise your sleep.
 7.5 hours is non-negotiable.

-b) Make every bite you eat as nutritious as possible.
+b) Choose food that’s as nutritious as possible.
 Drink plenty of water.

 c) Exercise daily.
 Walking counts.